mlingark/manufacturing-process-optimization/README.md

 - inspection level
 - deburring and secondary operations

 This project simulates those relationships and analyzes how they impact defect rates and cost.
+It demonstrates how data analysis can be applied to manufacturing operations.
+Instead of only reporting basic averages, it explores how production variables interact and how those interactions affect business outcomes.
+The following processes are used:

+- building realistic datasets
+- cleaning and transforming data
+- performing exploratory analysis
+- visualizing patterns
+- comparing tradeoffs across multiple business metrics

 ## Project Goals